|

 Niyata Micchā Diṭṭhi

-▪The critical point is that when one has established wrong views, one looks at the world differently without realizing that there are consequences for one’s actions.
-One would not be aware of that without a Buddha explaining the world’s true nature.
-That includes the validity of the rebirth process, life in other realms, an uncountable number of planetary systems like the Earth, etc.
+▪The critical point is that once one has formed erroneous views, one perceives the world differently, without realizing that there are consequences of one’s actions.
+Without a Buddha explaining the world’s true nature, one would not be aware of that.
+This includes the validity of the rebirth process, life in other realms, and an uncountable number of planetary systems like Earth.

-▪As scientists are finding out, there are many things in nature that we do not experience/understand.
-For example, scientists can only account for 4% of the mass of the universe; they cannot account for the rest (Google “dark matter” or “dark energy”).
-Thus one needs to keep an open mind and learn more Dhamma to see whether all these make sense.
+▪As scientists are discovering, there are many phenomena in nature that we do not experience/understand.
+For example, scientists can account for only 4% of the mass of the universe; they cannot account for the remainder (See “dark matter” or “dark energy”).
+Thus, one needs to keep an open mind and study the Dhamma further to determine whether these make sense.

-7. The only akusala completely removed by a Sotāpanna is the micchā diṭṭhi; see, “What is the only Akusala Removed by a Sotāpanna?.”
+7. The only akusala entirely removed by a Sotāpanna is the micchā diṭṭhi; see, “What is the only Akusala Removed by a Sotāpanna?.”

-▪As explained there, an unimaginably huge amount of defilements is removed at the Sotāpanna stage, just via getting rid of micchā diṭṭhi, mainly through the comprehension of anicca, dukkha, and anatta.
+▪As explained there, an unimaginably massive amount of defilements is removed at the Sotāpanna stage simply by eliminating micchā diṭṭhi, primarily through the understanding of anicca, dukkha, and anatta.

 Only a Buddha Knows All About This World